Scorpion9000IQmech/MELODY-MAKER-PATHFINDER/README.md

 ### 3d view with componets
 <img width="962" height="743" alt="image" src="https://github.com/user-attachments/assets/00bfa517-2df6-4e2b-a6a9-3c82f5532c84" />

+as shown on the pcb and the case, the board will be screwed in by 3mm diameter screws to secure it and be powered simply by the xiaorp4020 usb c cable

 ### I WILL BE PAYING FOR IT MYSELF
 ## BOM